Nozibul/Nozibul/README.md

 My expertise extends to Next.js, React.js and Node.js, where I excel in crafting custom themes and plugins to meet specific project requirements.
 On the frontend, I'm well-versed in React, building dynamic and responsive user interfaces that elevate the overall user experience.
 Additionally, I leverage Next.js for seamless and efficient server-side rendering, providing fast-loading and SEO-friendly web applications.

 In the realm of server-side development, I have a solid command of Node.js, while my database proficiency spans across MySQL and MongoDB.
-Additionally, my familiarity with AWS allows me to deploy and manage applications efficiently in the cloud.
+Additionally, my familiarity with AWS allows me to deploy and manage applications efficiently in the cloud. <br /> <br /> <br /> <br /><br /><br />